adam-ainsworth/newer-not-better/readme.txt

 Of course, just remove it in the options page.

-= Can I buy you a coffee for helping me avoid annoying updates / notifications =
+= Can I make a small donation to you for helping me avoid annoying updates / notifications? =

 You don't have to, but if you would like to buy me a coffee, beer, breakfast or more please visit https://adamainsworth.co.uk/donate